 Our company collaborates with the Ministry of Agriculture, to promote scientific research in the field of Cotton and to provide technical assistance to enhance sustainable practices.

-We proudly promote Egyptian Cotton and local communities, through the combination of Egyptian expertise, international know-how and innovation, focusing on information campaigns on the importance of reviving Cotton commitment as source of income and part of Egypt's history and culture.
+We proudly promote Egyptian Cotton and local communities, through the combination of Egyptian expertise, international know-how and innovation, focusing information campaigns on the importance of reviving Cotton commitment as source of income and part of Egypt's history and culture.

 In the Cotton supply chain, corporate social irresponsibility has greatly affected the reputation of companies, and from both the suppliers and the retailer, has greatly affected the stakeholders who lost trust for the affected business entities.